 Remember, too, that your job is to give others a chance to speak, so keep your own comments short.

-When the Toastmaster introduces you, walk to the lectern and assume control of the meeting:
+When the Toastmaster of the Evening (TMOE) introduces you, assume control of the stage:

 - Briefly state the purpose of Table Topics and mention any theme.

 - Encourage speakers to use the word of the day in their response.

 - Be certain everyone understands the maximum time they have for their responses.

 - Give each speaker a different topic or question and call on speakers at random.

 - Avoid going around the room in the order in which people are sitting.

 - Don’t ask two people the same thing unless you specify that each must give opposing viewpoints.